Prince Henry Cliff Walk (Between Katoomba and Leura)

 3. Leura Cascades and Bridal Veil View

-Similar to the Katoomba Cascades, the Leura Cascades are a set of small waterfalls on Leura Falls Creek, leading up to a beautiful lookout point with an amazing view of Jamison Valley.
+Similar to Katoomba Cascades, the Leura Cascades are a series of small waterfalls on Leura Falls Creek, leading to a scenic lookout point with an amazing view of Jamison Valley.

 Leura Cascades